affableashish/angular-dotnet-realworld/README.md

 <img width="500" alt="image" src="https://github.com/affableashish/angular-dotnet-realworld/assets/30603497/95c1dc0d-7993-4edb-a774-0bacc0b0108d">

-SInce JS is single threaded, it has single stack.
+Since JS is single threaded, it has single stack.
 So it can only do one thing at a time.

 For eg: